 Small or large volumes of samples?
 We have a block for you.
 The block is suitable for research, clinical and industrial labs.

-Block heaters are a lab essential to samples to specific temperatures.
-These devices provide accurate and uniform heating and are an essential tool in many scientific research and medical labs.
+Block heaters are a lab essential to heat samples to specific temperatures.
+These devices provide accurate and uniform heating and are a must have in many scientific research and medical labs.
 Block heaters come in different types and configurations to fit different lab applications.
 Whether you’re in molecular biology, clinical diagnostics or industrial testing, block heaters are crucial to your samples precisely and consistently.

 Heating blocks have the following features: